 If your eye has been scratched, do your best to not rub it.
 Don’t patch your eye either as bacteria likes dark, warm places to grow and a patch might provide an ideal environment.
 Instead keep the eye closed and see your eye doctor as soon as possible to check out the injury.

 There is a blood vessel that runs between the white part of the eye (known as the sclera) and the eye’s clear covering and when one or more breaks occur in this blood vessel, it can result in blood leakage.
 This eye injury is actually painless and the blood vessel will repair itself over the course of several weeks.
 Sometimes small blood vessels in the sclera break and can cause red spots or specks.
 These are called subconjuctival hemorrhages.
 The blood vessels can break due to many different things such as sneezing, coughing, vomiting, or bending over, but sometime there is no clear cause.

-Treat all eye injuries as potential emergencies and never hesitate to seek out the help of a trusted eye care professional.
+Treat all types of eye injuries as potential emergencies and never hesitate to seek out the help of a trusted eye care professional.
 Contact us today if you have questions about eye injuries or to schedule an eye appointment with one of our highly trained doctors.

 (301) 654-9132 FAX

 © 2023 Washington Eye Physicians & Surgeons

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.